bigtoga/Examples/Testing (Software, Applications, Data, and Systems)/Types of testing.md

 - Occurs before build and compile
 - Flags “known bad” vulnerabilities, techniques
 - Works by running a pre-configured set of rules and capabilities
+- Tests “the source code”, not the application
 - Pros:
    - Provides exact source code method, page, lone numbers for easier remediation
    - Integrates security In beginning of SDLC (a.k.a. shift left)